Date: 12/5/25 12:21 pm From: Doug & Nina Harr <dnharr...> Subject: [ia-bird] Eurasian Tree Sparrows in Ogden

 Please note this is an UNOFFICIAL compilation of rare bird sightings from both eBird and the IOU listserve.
 Data for field reports and early/late dates should not be taken from this weekly report.

-A MISSISSIPPI KITE was seen at Aspen Grove Cemetery on the 5th.
+A REDPOLL was seen at Hartman Reserve on the 15th.

 NORTHWEST